January 22, 2003: The day Roddick outlasted El Aynaoui in the longest fifth set in Grand Slam history

 “Even if I have lost, I am happy.
 I came very close to winning this match,” El Ayanoui commented, according to L’Équipe.
 “I faced a tough opponent who hit a great shot on the only match point I could get.
 I think people realised that I could play at a good level.
 What’s that going to change?
 For one thing, maybe I won’t be mistaken for James Blake anymore.”

-At the end of this legendary match, the players embraced over the net.
+At the end of this epic match, the players embraced over the net.
 They took a deep bow and left the court together, knowing that they had made history.

 Andy Roddick, who had already survived a five-set combat against Mikhail Youzhny in the previous round, would be defeated by Rainer Schuettler in the semi-finals (7-5, 2-6, 6-3, 6-3).

-The year would remain “A-Rod’s” peak year, during which he would claim his first and only Grand Slam title in September, defeating Juan Carlos Ferrero in the final of the US Open (6-3, 7-6, 6-3).
+2003 would remain “A-Rod’s” peak year, during which he would claim his first and only Grand Slam title in September, defeating Juan Carlos Ferrero in the US Open final (6-3, 7-6, 6-3).
 He would then become world No 1 in November.
-Roddick would remain No 1 for 13 weeks before Roger Federer climbed on top of the ATP rankings for a record 237 consecutive weeks.
+The American would remain on top of the world rankings for 13 weeks before Roger Federer became world No 1 for a record 237 consecutive weeks.

-Roddick would reach four Grand Slam finals in the following years, and he would be defeated each time by Federer, three times at Wimbledon (2004, 2005, 2009), and once at the US Open (2006).
-Roddick would retire at the 2012 US Open, playing his final match against another US Open champion, Juan Martin del Potro.
+Roddick would reach four ,more Grand Slam finals in the following years but would be defeated each time by Federer, three times at Wimbledon (2004, 2005, 2009), and once at the US Open (2006).
+The American would retire at the 2012 US Open, playing his final match against another US Open champion, Juan Martin del Potro.

-Younes El Aynaoui would reach his highest ranking a few weeks after the Australian Open as world No 14.
-At the US Open, he would reach the quarter-finals for the last time in a major event (eliminated by David Nalbandian, 7-6, 6-2, 3-6, 7-5).
+Younes El Aynaoui would achieve his highest ranking, world No 14, a few weeks after the Australian Open.
+At the US Open, he would reach the quarter-finals for the final time in a major event (defeated by David Nalbandian, 7-6, 6-2, 3-6, 7-5).
 His career was then derailed by a foot injury.
-He played through 2008, then sporadically, and contested his last match as a 45-year-old at an ITF event in 2017.
+He played through 2008, then sporadically, and contested his final match as a 45-year-old at an ITF event in 2017.